 Butternut squash is a part of the cucumber family with a hard outer layer and smooth sweet pulp inside.
 When it’s green and unripe, it does not taste delicious.
 This is why many people like it fully ripened.

 To get the best flavor and taste, you have to make sure it ripens on the vine.
-If you harvest it early, then it may not taste good, and you have to cure it before you can eat.
+If you harvest it early, then it may not taste good, and you have to cure it before you can eat it.

-Generally, it takes over 82 days for butternut squash to ripe and become harvest ready.
-If you are planting Burpee’s Butternut squash, then it becomes prepared to harvest in 75 days after planting.
+Generally, it takes over 82 days for butternut squash to ripe and become harvest-ready.
+If you are planting Burpee’s Butternut squash, then it becomes prepared to harvest 75 days after planting.

 When To Harvest Butternut Squash?

-Butternut squash is a sweet and creamy vegetable which is perfect for the various recipe.
+Butternut squash is a sweet and creamy vegetable that is perfect for various recipes.
 Once you have planted and grown butternut squash, it’s time to reap the reward of your hard labor.